keu/docs/tutorials/astro-python-sdk.md

 - Using `aql` decorators, you can run both SQL and Python within a Pythonic context.
 In our example DAG, we use decorators to run both SQL queries and Python code
 - The Astro SDK includes a `Table` object which contains all of the metadata that's necessary for handling SQL table creation between Airflow tasks.
 When a `Table` is passed into a function, the Astro SDK automatically passes all connection, XCom, and metadata configuration to the task.

     The example DAG demonstrates one of the key powers of the `Table` object.
 When we called `join_orders_customers`, we joined two tables that had different connections and schema.
 The Astro SDK automatically creates a temporary table and handles joining the tables.
+This also means that you can replace the S3 and Snowflake configurations with any valid configurations for other supported data stores and the code will still work.
+The Astro SDK handles all of the translation between services and database types in the background.

 - The Astro SDK can automatically convert to SQL tables to pandas DataFrames using the `aql.dataframe`, meaning you can run complex ML models and SQL queries on the same data in the same DAG without any additional configuration.